PaulSchiretz/pgl-backup/README.md

     *   **Permission Lockout Protection**: When copying files and directories, `pgl-backup` automatically ensures the backup user has write permissions on the destination, even if the source is read-only.
 This prevents the backup process from locking itself out on subsequent runs.
     *   **Consistent User Execution**: While `pgl-backup` includes features to prevent permission lockouts, it is still a best practice to run all backups for a specific target as the same user.
 This ensures consistent file ownership and avoids potential permission issues on Unix-like systems.
     *   **"Ghost Directory" Protection**: On Unix-like systems, it helps prevent accidentally backing up to a mount point when the external drive is not actually mounted.
+    *   **Cross-Platform Safety**: Detects and halts on risky backup scenarios, such as backing up a case-sensitive Linux source from a case-insensitive Windows host, which can lead to silent data loss.

 ## Installation